:

 • Most Dollars Raised

-• Highest participation percentage (# of member donors/ total number of alumni = participation percentage)
+• Highest Donor Participation (number of unique donors/ number of living members = participation rate)

 DONATIONS MATCHED